jundalisay/spblist/content/en/research/newton/principia/book-2/sec-09/prop-51.md

 But the differences of the angular motions about the axis are as those translations applied to the distances, or as the translations directly and the distances inversely; that is, joining these ratios together, as the squares of the distances inversely.

-Therefore if there be erected the lines `Aa, Bb, Cc, Dd, Ee`, etc., perpendicular to the several parts of (he infinite right line SABCDEQ, and reciprocally proportional to the squares of SA, SB, SO, SD, SE, etc., and through the extremities of those perpendiculars there be supposed to pass an hyperbolic curve, the sums of the differences, that is, the whole angular motions, will be as the correspondent sums of the lines Aa, Bb, Cc, Dd, Ee, that is (if to constitute a medium uniformly fluid the number of the orbs be increased and their breadth diminished in inflnitum), as the hyperbolic areas AaQ., BAQ, CcQ, DdQ, EeQ, etc., analogous to the sums; and the times, reciprocally proportional to the angular motions, will be also reciprocally proportional to those areas.
+Therefore if there be erected the lines `Aa, Bb, Cc, Dd, Ee`, etc., perpendicular to the several parts of (he infinite right line `SABCDEQ`, and reciprocally proportional to the squares of `SA`, `SB`, `SO`, `SD`, `SE`, etc., and through the extremities of those perpendiculars there be supposed to pass an hyperbolic curve, the sums of the differences, that is, the whole angular motions, will be as the correspondent sums of the lines `Aa`, `Bb`, `Cc`, `Dd`, `Ee`, that is (if to constitute a medium uniformly fluid the number of the orbs be increased and their breadth diminished in inflnitum), as the hyperbolic areas `AaQ`, `BbQ`, `CcQ`, `DdQ`, `EeQ``, etc., analogous to the sums.

+The times, reciprocally proportional to the angular motions, will be also reciprocally proportional to those areas.

-Therefore the periodic time of any particle as D, is reciprocally as the area DdQ, that is (as appears from the known methods of quadratures of curves), directly as the distance SD.
+Therefore the periodic time of any particle as `D`, is reciprocally as the area `DdQ`, that is (as appears from the known methods of quadratures of curves), directly as the distance SD.
 Q.E.D.

 **Corollary 1**